 A number of teaching assistantships, carrying taxable stipends, are available to currently enrolled graduate students and to new applicants.
 A small number of fellowships are also available.
-Students may apply for assistantships and fellowships by completing the departmental application for admission (see above).
+To be considered for assistantships, completion of the application for admission will suffice.
+Applicants who are nominated for fellowships will be notified of any further application requirements.